SiliconLabs/wisun-br-linux/README.md

     sudo env DBUS_STARTER_BUS_TYPE=system wsbrd ...

-## I have issues when trying to send UDP data
+## I Have Issues when Trying to Send UDP Data

 Path MTU Discovery works as expected on the Wi-SUN network.
 The Border Router replies with `ICMPv6/Packet Too Big` if necessary.
 (Remember that in IPv6,